 Growing up I always felt a bit different, in many different ways.
-It was when I was about 17 when I started questioning my sexuality, but because of fear and anxiety, I kind of closed that thought off for another few years and refused to think about it.
-When I was about 20, I revisited the thought again, and while still anxious and unsure about it all, ‘bisexual’ seemed to be a term that fit best (although I’m not a fan of labels), and still does, for now anyway.
+It was when I was about 17 that I started questioning my sexuality, but because of fear and anxiety, I kind of closed that thought off for another few years and refused to think about it.
+When I was about 20, I revisited the thought again, and while still anxious and unsure about it all, ‘bisexual’ seemed to be a term that fits best (although I’m not a fan of labels), and still does, for now anyway.

 Being inspired by others

-I joined a Facebook group organised by an Irish LGBT+ organisation, and reading the posts I saw that there were a lot of people who felt how I did; nervous, anxious, scared.
+I joined a Facebook group organised by an Irish LGBTQAI+ organisation, and after reading the posts I saw that there were a lot of people who felt how I did; nervous, anxious, and scared.
 But I also saw many, many people who were out and proud of who they were, who were so unapologetically themselves, and I drew a lot of inspiration from that.
 Growing up, anything outside of a male-female relationship was practically unheard of, and while it is improving, the Bi representation in media still leaves a lot to be desired!

 Embracing my sexuality

-I “came out” to a few close family members, and some friends, but that was it for quite a while.
-However, when I joined organisations like the SpunOut.ie Action Panel, and when I went on a J1 at a camp in the US, I made many new close friends, and I started embracing my identity as more of just a fact about me that people gradually found out, rather than having to “come out” every time I met someone new or when I got to know them better.
+I “came out” to a few close family members and some friends, but that was it for quite a while.
+However, when I joined organisations like the spunout Action Panel, and when I went on a J1 at a camp in the US, I made many new close friends, and I started embracing my identity as more of just a fact about me that people gradually found out, rather than having to “come out” every time I met someone new or when I got to know them better.

 I recently came out to some members of my extended family, through text as I felt that was the easiest way for me to do it.
 Watching the ‘typing’ notification on WhatsApp has really never been as anxiety-inducing as those moments!
 But in the usual fashion of most of my family, it was lovingly accepted and pretty much a “non-issue” really, just another part of me to love.
 I then sobbed for about 20 minutes out of sheer relief!